 Interestingly, collagen is not a complete protein source.
 This means that collagen doesn’t have all of the essential amino acids in it.
 However, this doesn’t even begin to negate its beneficial impacts.

 Collagen peptides, also known as hydrolyzed collagen, is a form of collagen that has been broken down.
 This form of collagen is considered to be easier to digest and absorb in the body.

-Not to mention they are often flavorless and are a great way to sneak in extra protein into your diet.
+Not to mention, they are often flavorless and are a great way to sneak in extra protein into your diet.

 If you want some more guidance, I have a Red Velvet Cake Chia Pudding recipe that has collagen in it that you can try.

 I’ll be honest, I’m not the biggest fan of smoothies.
-I feel like the hit my bloodstream too fast.
+I feel like they hit my bloodstream too fast.
 However, I’ve learned that adding sources of protein and healthy fats to my smoothies has helped with this issue.

 Try my Raspberry Red Velvet Cake Smoothie if you need some smoothie inspiration!

 Perhaps one of the easiest ways to incorporate collagen peptides into your diet is by adding it to your dips (like I did in my Protein Hummus recipe).